-After the DTR process is complete, DTR-eligible teachers will receive the points earned from the review of their DTR application and from the nine indicators assessed during their DTR observation on their DTR snapshot.
-It is important to remember that the DTR snapshot reflects only one part of a DTReligible teacher's evaluation score.
-Teacher will learn if they reached the Distinguished status based on the 2015-16 SY in the fall of 2016.
+After the DTR process is complete, DTR-eligible teachers will receive the points earned from the review of their DTR application on their DTR snapshot.
+It is important to remember that the DTR snapshot reflects only one part of a DTR-eligible teacher's evaluation score.
+Teacher will learn if they reached the Distinguished status on their TEI Scorecard in the fall of 2017.

-s Component Total Points Possible
+oints Component Total Points Possible

-Points Total DTR Application Points 14
+TR Points Total DTR Application Points 14

-DTR F Total DTR Observation Points 6

-Total Tier 1 Points 3/4
+rotal D1 Tier 1 Points 3/4/5

-Total DTR Points 23/24
+Tot Total DTR Points 17/18/19